MUSEQuBES: Physical conditions, origins, and multi-element abundances of the circumgalactic medium of an isolated, star-forming dwarf galaxy at z=0.57: Discussion

 \subsection{Physical conditions of the dwarf CGM}

 The physical picture needed to describe the combination of observed intermediate and high ions in the CGM of dwarfs is not well established.
 Dwarf CGM could consist of a warm-hot, volume-filling medium populated by cool, photoionized clouds in approximate pressure equilibrium, similar to massive galaxies \citep[e.g.,][]{Zahedy:2019}.
-However, while Jean's stable, such warm-hot CGM is expected to cool rapidly in low-mass halos, so that turbulence or bulk motion may dominate over thermal pressure \citep[e.g.,][]{Fielding:2017, Correa:2018, Stern:2020, Lochhaas:2020, Gurvich:2023, Kakoly:2025}.
+However, while Jean's stable, such warm-hot CGM is expected to cool rapidly in low-mass halos, so that turbulence or bulk motion may dominate over thermal pressure \citep[e.g.,][]{Fielding:2017, Correa:2018, Stern:2020, Lochhaas:2020, Gurvich:2023, Kakoly:2025, Cook:2025}.
 In this case, the intermediate ions and highly ionized \ion{O}{6} could arise from cool, photoionized gas of different densities tracing an approximately lognormal density distribution induced by turbulence.
 Moreover, gas consistent with each of these two pictures may be present in different parts of the same halo.
+The temperature inferred for the main component from Voigt profile modeling of $\log T/{\rm K}=4.6 \pm 0.2$ is somewhat higher than the photoionization equilibrium temperature of $\log T_{\rm PIE}/{\rm K}\approx4.3$ expected from the ionization modeling described Section \ref{section:ionization}, though consistent within uncertainty at the 1.5$\sigma$ level.
+In principle, heating from turbulent dissipation or feedback could result in $T>T_{\rm PIE}$.
+However, the two temperatures are consistent statistically, and the temperature estimated from Voigt profile fitting could be biased high by nonnegligible \ion{H}{1} contributions from the O\,VI-bearing CGM or additional, blended \ion{H}{1} components without detectable metal absorption.
+On the other hand, the temperature for the wing inferred from the Voigt profile models is within $0.1$ dex of the predicted PIE temperature.